Klaus Derendorf: Work

-In 2008, Derendorf was reportedly been working on tracks with such stars as Delta Goodrem, Beto Cuevas, British artists Tiffany Page, Amy Pearson and Australian rockers Michael Paynter and The Androids.
+In 2008, Derendorf was reportedly working on tracks with such stars as Delta Goodrem, Beto Cuevas, British artists Tiffany Page, and Amy Pearson and Australian rockers Michael Paynter and The Androids.

 Recently he has been writing and producing records with Oprah Winfrey and David Foster protégé Charice, The X Factor (UK) judge Cheryl Cole of UK act Girls Aloud, Latin stars Anahí and Christopher Uckermann, formerly of RBD, and several other artists.
 Beto Cuevas's debut album featuring two tracks co-written by Derendorf was nominated for a Latin Grammy in 2009.
-Cheryl Cole's track "Didn't I", produced by Derendorf, and co-written with Cole and Andrea Remanda was released as the B-Side to Cheryl's solo debut single "Fight for this Love" and debuted at Number 1 in UK and Ireland in October 2009.
+Cheryl Cole's track "Didn't I", produced by Derendorf, and co-written with Cole and Andrea Remanda was released as the B-Side to Cheryl's solo debut single "Fight for this Love" and debuted at Number 1 in the UK and Ireland in October 2009.
 Charice's debut album was released by Warner Music on May 11, 2010 and debuted in the Top 10 Billboard 200 album chart.
 The album also reached Number 1 on the Japanese charts in summer 2010.

 In November 2010, Derendorf was asked by Sony Music and X Factor producers to write and produce the winner's single for the X Factor Australia finalists.

 On November 15, 2010 Australian TV network Channel 7 aired a segment with Derendorf and the four finalists.
 Derendorf produced and co-wrote the winners single "Somewhere in the world" for X Factor winner Altiyan Childs, which was released on SyCo / Sony Music on November 23, 2010 and debuted at Number 1 on iTunes.

 In February 2011, Derendorf produced and co-wrote the debut single "Heal" by 15-year-old German teen sensation Andrea Renzullo, finalist on another SyCo Television show, Germany's Got Talent ("Das Supertalent").
 According to media reports, Sony Music released the single in March 2011.

 On October 1, 2011, Derendorf's record "One Thousand Voices", the new theme song of the hit TV show The Voice, debuted at Number 1 in The Netherlands.